zzzprojects/learn-orm/tutorials/expression-evaluator/supported-data-types.md

 }
 ```

-You can add additional types by using the `TypeRegistry` class which contains the methods for registering types and symbols.
+You can add additional types by using the `TypeRegistry` class, which contains the methods for registering types and symbols.
 After adding a type of symbol you will also need to set the `TypeRegistry` property of the `CompiledExpression` instance before the expression is parsed.

 The following example registers the symbol **Guid** as the type `Guid`.